 “Untying The Knots is a new family law lawyers publication.
 It is the result of

-a lengthy collaboration between between Legal Aid Offices in every state and the Northern Territory.
+a lengthy collaboration between between Legal Aid Offices in every state and the Northern Territory and Partner Visa and other immigration law practices around Australia.
 It is designed to provide an overview of the laws and processes that you may encounter in trying to resolve a family law dispute.
 While it is a national publication, each State and the Northern Territory has its own edition containing information specific to it.
 Commissions have endeavoured to make the publication a useful and easy to read resource that you can refer to for information.

 - Client Policies